-I’m not sure if this is one of them because it seems too trivial, but yesterday, I caught an episode of the Daily Show, and John Stewart was interviewing Bill Maher, who is a pretty staunch atheist.
+I’m not sure if this is one of them because it seems too trivial, but yesterday, I caught an episode of the Daily Show, and John Stewart was interviewing Bill Maher, who is a pretty outspoken and caustic personality.
 Maher bemoaned all of religion.
 He praised the fact that millennials, he feels, have discovered that “drugs are good and religion is bad.”
 He commented that he believed Barack Obama is a secret atheist, which reminded me of conservatives claiming Obama is a secret Muslim.

-I rolled my eyes at first.
-To hear Maher lump all religious people together made him seem to me to be just as egocentric as the literalists he was criticizing.
-He’s always struck me as someone who values being intellectual, so how could he miss the blatantly obvious false dichotomy that suggests you’re either religious or you’re smart.
-It made me think of how the mainstream media, whenever there’s an argument about religion, always brings only two sides of the argument to the table: the right-wing Evangelical and a liberal.
+To hear Maher lump all religious people together made him seem to me no different as the literalists he was criticizing.
+He’s always struck me as someone who values being intellectual, so how could he miss the falsehood that suggests you’re either religious or you’re smart.
+It made me think of how the mainstream media, whenever there’s an argument about religion, always brings only two sides of the argument to the table: the right-wing Evangelical and a far left voice.
 That misses the mark on the number of devout, faithful people throughout history who held their churches and their governments accountable to bring about real progress.
 People like the Rev. Dr. Martin Luther King, Jr. Or Gandhi.
 It forgets the role churches played (albeit slowly and still many with much left to do) in spearheading the feminist movement (cf. Welter, B.).
 And it ignores the countless liberal theologians and Biblical scholars who have been writing for decades pushing for gay rights.
-So, I rolled my eyes at first, annoyed.

 And then it kinda hit me: Bill Maher is just a song some people need to listen to because that’s where they are right now, and it’s where they need to be.
 And that’s okay.
 Whatever’s happened in their life that’s brought them to that place where they need to be angry with religion (or politics or whatever), Bill Maher is one of the people who may offer them comfort through laughter or critique.
 Having said that, I think he might argue that I’m suggesting his point of view is a mere stepping stone when he believes it to be the end goal.
 And if that’s his end goal, that’s okay with me, but for me, I’m more interested in the journey than the destination, and in the sojourning I’ve done thus far, the Bill Maher song is one I don’t need to have on repeat anymore, though it’s had its useful moments.